Is liver bad for cats?

 - Drain and place on a plate until the livers have stopped steaming

 Cooked chicken livers can be refrigerated for 3-4 days.

 What about other chicken pieces?

 Cats can eat chicken breast, thighs, necks.
 The meat can be fed raw or cooked.
-I always recommend only feeding human grade meat to animals and practice safe food handling.

 Chicken necks are great for your cat’s dental hygiene.
-I give my cats necks two mornings a week.
+I give my cats necks 2-3 mornings a week.
 Never give your cat cooked chicken bones, including necks.
 Cooked chicken bones become very dry and brittle and can easily splinter inside your cat’s mouth or gastrointestinal tract.

-How to cook chicken for your cat:
+How to cook chicken for your cat